qaware/x-forwarded-filter/README.md

 Add this filter and it will transparently take care of these concerns for you by wrapping the `HttpServletRequest` which will overwrite various methods to return the correct information.

+## Why do i use THIS filter

+Because most libraries and webservers have very varying and mostly lacking support.
+The best Filter we could find was the [Spring ForwardedHeaderFilter](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/filter/ForwardedHeaderFilter.java)
+But
+  - it requires the complete spring-web as dendency (fine if your are allready using spring - not so fine for a single filter)
+  - it lacks support for PREPEND the value in X-Forwarded-Prefix instead of REPLACE (which is crucial for us)

 ## What this filter is not
 - no support for "client identification" with x-forwarded-for